Osha

 From A Wiki of Ice and Fire

-Osha is one of the Free Folk, who becomes a captive of Winterfell and later a servant of House Stark.
-In the TV series she is played by Natalia Tena.[1]
+Osha is a free folk woman who becomes a captive of Winterfell and later a servant of House Stark.
+In the television adaptation Game of Thrones she is played by Natalia Tena.[1]

-Osha is spearwife and raider of the Free Folk from north of the Wall.
-She is described as hardly looking like a woman, having a hard face, and being lean and tall, a head taller than Robb Stark.
-[2] Her body bears a lot of scars, every one hard earned.
-She is also described as tough and uncomplaining.
-[3] She has shaggy brown hair.
-She worships the Old Gods of the Forest and is knowledgeable about the old gods, the north and its inhabitants.
-She also has a brother, who at some point killed a giant.
+Osha is a spearwife from north of the Wall.
+Bran Stark compares her long spear to a steel-headed serpent.[2]
+She is described as tough and uncomplaining.[4]
+She worships the old gods of the forest and is knowledgeable about them, as well as the lands beyond the Wall and their inhabitants.
+She also has a brother, who at some point killed a ten-foot tall female giant.[5]

 Recent Events